 With teams battling it out on the pitch, punters will be fighting another battle in the football betting markets.
 Manchester City are the favourites to bag the treble again with 1/2 odds on offer in the market.
 Liverpool, on the other hand, is a close second, going at 13/5, with Tottenham third-best favourites at 16/1.

 Apart from that, there are several other markets you can bet on too.
 While you can go with any betting strategy you like, it’s very important that you place your wagers only with a reputable online bookmaker such as Bet365.
+You can read Bet365 review here and understand why they’re considered the best in the business today.

 Let’s now go over some of the important managerial predictions for the upcoming EPL season.